Terragen - MaxIM DL/CCD - PhotoShop - MIRA AP - Picture Window Pro

 MS-Paint

 Supplied with the Microsoft Windows OS, this is a very simple product that a 4 years old kid can use to draw colored circles, box and write text in various sizes and fonts and zoom in.
 Its rotation tool beeing limited to flip in both directions and rotate at 90, 180 or 270°, I mainly use it for its ease to use, for its capabilitiy to fill in an area with the exact tint, for its free selection able to extract any custom part of the image and to copy it elsewhere, its possibility of superimpose several images, to mirror or reverse it, as many features that are not so easily or quickly accessible in more powerful tools like Picture Window Pro or Photoshop.
 MS-Paint can also be useful to create small plain color bitmaps for illustrating purposes.
 MS-Paint saves only in monochrome, 16 or 256 colors bitmap and 24-bit color.
-The product is included in most Windows OS from 95 to XP.
+The product is included in most Windows OS from 95 to Seven.

 (c) 1990-91